jonegil/gui-with-gio/egg_timer/04_button_low.md

         ),
         // ... then an empty spacer
         layout.Rigid(
-            //The height of the spacer is 25 Device independent pixels layout.Spacer{Height: unit.Dp(25)}.Layout,
+            // The height of the spacer is 25 Device independent pixels layout.Spacer{Height: unit.Dp(25)}.Layout,
         ),
     )